 Some winter storms are large enough to immobilize an entire region while others might only affect a single community.
-Winter storms typically are accompanied low by temperatures, high winds, freezing rain or sleet, and heavy snowfall.
-The aftermath of a winter storm can have an impact on a community or region for days, weeks, or even months; causing potentially cold temperatures, flooding, storm surge, closed and blocked roadways, downed utility lines, and power outages.
+Winter storms typically are accompanied by low temperatures, high winds, freezing rain or sleet, and heavy snowfall.
+The aftermath of a winter storm can have an impact on a community or